 The recommendations of this deliverable are targeted at the development community connected to E-CAM.
-We highlight the impact that immediate hardware developments are likely to have on the software applications of the E-CAM community (and the tools used to build them).
+We highlight the impact that immediate hardware developments are likely to have on the software applications of the E-CAM community.
 We also provide a set of recommendations to our user community with respect to how to prepare for, and deal with, these developments.